Let’s Make a Conspiracy Theory

 You’ll want to blame the villain for events your group finds troubling or anxiety-inducing.
 Your targets already fear the villain; their confirmation bias will make the connection between the negative event and the villain more believable as the possibilities align with their worldview.

 1. The Jews - Jewish people have been a popular target for conspiracies for several millennia.
 In modern times, it’s less kosher to overtly blame the Jews in your conspiracy theory, but you can use descriptors or people that racists will easily understand who you mean, such as “The Media,” “New World Order,” “Globalists,” George Soros or The Rothschilds.

 2. LGBTQ+ - Like blaming the Jews, targeting the LGBTQ+ has become harder in the past decades.
 Years ago, people didn’t know, or at least, know that they knew gay people, but now, people are less fearful.
 But transgender people, chances are your target won’t know any trans people, and their perception is the one you create.

 3. Leaders, professionals or other individuals who oppose your desired outcome - If you’re looking to elect an authoritarian, you’ll want to attack popular people who could be influential in preventing your leader from coming to power.
-Recently, a conspiracy theory that Canadian Prime Minster Justin Trudeau was born out of a secret love affair between his mother and former Cuban dictator Fidel Castro.
+Recently, a conspiracy theory was that Canadian Prime Minster Justin Trudeau was born out of a secret love affair between his mother and former Cuban dictator Fidel Castro.
 This one is red meat for the far right as it combines a leader who champions a liberal democratic political ideal, a conspiracy theory hall of fame villain “Communism,” and less obvious but still present female sexual freedom.

 Step 2 - Exploit Tribalism